StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 One of the biggest challenges text selection faces is determining the actual boundary points.
 The basic idea is: *click here, set boundary point(s)*.
 We can pretty easily get the clicked node, but how do we determine the offset of the boundary?

-There are two cases to consider: non-text nodes, text nodes, and mixed nodes.
+There are two cases to consider: non-text nodes and text nodes.

 #### 3.1.
 Non-Text Nodes